 In the US however, laws get sticky.
 According to the powers that be, disease claims cannot be made for dietary supplements.
 So because TUDCA is a dietary supplement, no claims about it’s ability to treat disease can be made.
 The FDA permits people to make disease-oriented claims if speaking about drugs (but not supplements).

 So in this example, UDCA may be used for the treatment of a disease called Cholangitis, Gallbladder Disease, or Biliary Cirrhosis and it’s available at pharmacies via prescription by your doctor.
 And a bottle of TUDCA capsules is merely an antioxidant dietary supplement that supports gallbladder and liver health* and it’s available nationwide.
-So they are not exactly the same because chemically, they are not exact, and the method by which you can purchase them is different.
+So they are not exactly the same because chemically, they are not exact, and the method you can purchase them is different.

 But their intended target organ and uses are the same —> gallbladder and stone formation.